 Pulmonary rehabilitation takes place in our fitness center, near our physical therapy and occupational therapy facilities.
 Respiratory therapists create your exercise program and supervise you while you exercise.
 If a problem arises, medical help is just steps away.

-Most people take part in the program three times a week for six to 12 weeks.
+Most people take part in the program two to three times a week for six to 12 weeks.
 Your frequency will depend on your condition and your insurance coverage.
 Most people attend a total of 18 to 36 sessions, with the opportunity to continue on a maintenance basis.

 Evaluation and enrollment in pulmonary rehabilitation